dantedenicolo/rickandmorty/README.md

 - New state "Access" that simulates a session and Logout button
 - Integration of Login Form (testing predefined credentials, no database)
 - Live form validation
 - Integration of Redux and Middleware.
-New 'Favorites' system.
+New 'Favorites' system
 - Custom hooks implementation.
-New filter and order system.
+New filter and order system
 - Cleaning of App.js with more custom hooks.
 Move of constants such as API urls or creds to 'utils' folder.
-Creation of index file for components.
+Creation of index file for components
+- Creation of Backend in NodeJS and Express
+- Modularization of backend, new routes and controllers
+- Migration of API calls to the backend
+- Login with backend requests (no database yet)
+- Deploy backend to Railway and frontend to Vercel
 - Eslint up-to-date

 ## How to start?